exasol/azure-data-factory-functions/doc/user_guide.md

 #### Get the Zipped Release of the Exasol Azure Helper Functions

-Get the packaged version of the exasol azure data factory functions here:
+Get the packaged version of the exasol Azure Data Factory functions here:

 Release.zip (TODO: add url)

 #### Deploy the zipped functions using the azure CLI

-Using the provided .zip in the release you can easily deploy the azure functions.
+Using the provided .zip in the release you can easily deploy the Azure functions.

 Download the .zip

-Use azure cli:
+Use Azure CLI:

 Login: